pivotal/blog/content/post/pairing-on-data-science.md

 * Difference of opinion?
 Nothing to worry about.
 Take a step back, weigh the pros and cons of each approach, go ahead with the winner.
 In case of a tie, consult someone else on the team or try all of them out on a sample of data.
 Remember the entire team is responsible for the project.
 Personal ego can't be on the driver seat here.
 You'll learn how to deal with disagreements better by the end of the exercise.
 * Pair with right person for the right job!
 Pair with fellow designers, developers during relevant stages to make the best use of resources in hand.
 No reason why data scientist shouldn't follow [balanced team](https://vimeo.com/136564852) approach.
 * Project with vague objectives?
 Which DS use case isn't to start with.
 Make progress iteratively together rather than trying to figure the entire game plan from the start.

+“Pairing is sharing” as one of my colleagues always tell me :).
+It is a concentrated cohesive effort that helps in fast iterative development; a great way to enable each other and develop something in synergy.
+Above all ..

+_Pairing is a great bonding exercise, I would recommend giving it a shot!_